What characterizes a "short sale"?

 Master the Colorado Property Certification Exam.
 Use flashcards and multiple-choice questions with hints and explanations to prepare.
 Ensure success in your exam!

-The other options do not accurately capture the essence of a short sale.
-While a quick sale at market value may occur in some transactions, it does not specify the critical aspect of the unpaid mortgage balance needing lender consent.
-An auction for distressed properties involves a different process that may not directly relate to the mechanics of a short sale.
-Lastly, a sale where the seller receives a pre-approved price from the bank suggests a different kind of transaction that doesn't center on selling the property for less than what is owed on the mortgage.
-Thus, the key element that defines a short sale is the necessity for lender approval in the context of selling the property for an amount less than the mortgage owed.
+The other options outline scenarios that do not accurately define a short sale.
+While a quick sale of property at market value might occur in various circumstances, it does not align with the key aspect of selling for less than the mortgage amount.
+An auction for distressed properties represents a different sales method, often involving competitive bidding, rather than the negotiated process typical of a short sale.
+Similarly, a scenario where the seller receives a pre-approved price from the bank does not encapsulate the necessity of a lender's approval for a sale that is less than what is owed on the mortgage.

 Subscribe